Ge0/gomq/README.md

   key will contain the queue of messages published to `FOO`, dedicated to the client whose consumer id is `BAR` and remote peer information is `127.0.0.1:5467`.
-  * `LASTACTION_`: prefix for a given peer, contain the timestamp of its last call to Observe().
-If the client has not observed for 30 seconds, it is considered to be a timeout and the peer is disconnected.
   * `SUBSCRIBED_KEYS`: list of keys that have at least one subscriber.

 ## Queues